 A successful fashion label had a suit filed with accusations of trademark infringement accusing a copy of its laceup.
 The suit basically alleged the design was a knockoff of one of their designs and that this occurred after they attempted to make inquiries into their brand.

-http://footwearnews.com/2017/business/retail/lawsuits-legal-scandal-fashion-shoes-footwear-industry-468353/Super Lawyers named Illinois commercial law trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers and Illinois business dispute attorneys Patrick Austermuehle and Andrew Murphy Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+http://footwearnews.com/2017/business/retail/lawsuits-legal-scandal-fashion-shoes-footwear-industry-468353/Super Lawyers named Illinois commercial law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorneys Patrick Austermuehle and Andrew Murphy Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex class action, copyright, noncompete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Waukegan and Deerfield business dispute lawyers, civil litigation lawyers and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
 You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
 You can also contact us online here.